sedouard/mongodb-mva/README.md

 ## [Module 5: Running MongoDB In the Cloud](https://github.com/sedouard/mongodb-mva/tree/master/module5_running_in_cloud)

 In this section, we'll go over how you can run MongoDB in an Ubuntu Virtual Machine.
-The module covers opening the MongoDB endpoint on the server as well as configuring MongoDB to be acessible from your client application.
+The module covers opening the MongoDB endpoint on the server as well as configuring MongoDB to be accessible from your client application.